PsychoLlama/recommendations/README.md

 - [undotree](https://github.com/mbbill/undotree): I've never found vim's 2D edit history easy to navigate.
 This plugin provides a nicer graphical interface.
 - [vim-surround](https://github.com/tpope/vim-surround): Manage delimiters like a pro.

+## Web Development

+- [Gatsby](https://www.gatsbyjs.com/): React framework that adds invaluable compile-time tooling without complete lock-in.
+- [Vanilla Extract](https://vanilla-extract.style/): Use TypeScript to define your CSS and compile it all away.
+Add LSP features for your style and you won't go back.

 ## Browser Extensions

 - [Bitwarden](https://bitwarden.com/): Not technically just a browser extension.
 This password manager is open source, self-hostable, and has official clients for about every platform, including command line.